BeyondIntractability.org BeyondIntractability.org

 -- A Bill Watterson cartoon shows Calvin and Hobbes walking through the snow.

 Tolerance is the appreciation of diversity and the ability to live and let others live.
-It is the ability to exercise a fair and objective attitude towards those whose opinions, practices, religion, nationality and so on differ from one's own.[1]
+It is the ability to exercise a fair and objective attitude towards those whose opinions, practices, religion, nationality, and so on differ from one's own.[1]
 As William Ury notes, "tolerance is not just agreeing with one another or remaining indifferent in the face of injustice, but rather showing respect for the essential humanity in every person."[2]

 Why Does Tolerance Matter?

-At a recent post-9/11 conference on multiculturalism in the United States, participants asked, "How can we be tolerant of those who are intolerant of us?"[3]
+At a post-9/11 conference on multiculturalism in the United States, participants asked, "How can we be tolerant of those who are intolerant of us?"[3]
 For many, tolerating intolerance is neither acceptable nor possible.

 The Origins of Intolerance